Arturo23FJ/prefixbox-company-test-java/test.md

 ## Short questions

 - What is a package?
 How do you define a package?
+- A package in Java is used to group related classes.
+Think of it as a folder in a file directory.
+We use packages to avoid name conflicts, and to write a better maintainable code.

 - What is a constructor?
 When is it executed?
+- A constructor in Java is a special method that is used to initialize objects.
+The constructor is called when an object of a class is created.

 - How do you implement inheritance in Java?
+- To inherit from a class, use the extends keyword.

 - How do you prevent someone to inherit from a class?
+- If you don't want other classes to inherit from a class, use the final keyword.

 - What is a final variable?
 Where you can assign value to final variables?
+- A non-access modifier used for classes, attributes and methods, which makes them non-changeable.
+- In Java, non-static final variables can be assigned a value either in constructor or with the declaration.
+But, static final variables cannot be assigned value in constructor; they must be assigned a value with their declaration.

-- Specify the available access modifiers in Java and briefly explain them
+- Specify the available access modifiers in Java and briefly explain them private - visible to the class only protected - visible to the package and all subclasses public - visible to the world

 - Briefly explain the mechanism of exception handling
+- The Exception Handling in Java is one of the powerful mechanism to handle the runtime errors so that normal flow of the application can be maintained.

 - What is the difference between an abstract class and an interface?
+- A class can have a state which can be modified by non-abstract methods but an interface cannot have the state because they can't have instance variables.
+The second difference is that an interface cannot have a constructor even in Java 8 but abstract class always has a constructor in Java.
 - What is the difference between Comparator and Comparable?
+- A Comparable object is capable of comparing itself with another object of same type.
+A Comparator object is capable of comparing two objects of another class.
 - How Iterable and Iterator interface works?
 What methods need to exist in a class that implements them?
 What is their relation to for loops?
+- An Iterable is a simple representation of a series of elements that can be iterated over.
+It does not have any iteration state such as a "current element".
+Instead, it has one method that produces an Iterator.
+An Iterator is the object with iteration state.
+It lets you check if it has more elements using hasNext() and move to the next element (if any) using next().
+Every class that implements Iterable interface appropriately, can be used in the enhanced For loop (for-each loop).
 ## Programming tasks

 You can write your solutions in any language, you can even write pseudo code or